hearing loss

-Any person who suffers hearing loss as a result of their employment is entitled to make a claim for loss of hearing.
-The worker would be entitled to compensation commensurate with the degree of loss of hearing.
+Any person who suffers hearing loss as a result of their employment is entitled to make a claim.
+The injured person would be entitled to compensation commensurate with the degree of loss of hearing that they have suffered by reason of their employment.

 ARE YOU ELIGIBLE